Best Split Level House Exterior Makeover {before & after}

 Split Level House Exterior Ideas

-The white board and batten siding really looks gorgeous and gives this house the modern farmhouse feel we were going after.
+The white board and batten siding was a great idea and gives this house the modern farmhouse feel we were going after.

 The white board and batten siding is by James Hardie and it’s beautiful!
 There were a handful of siding options that we considered but ultimately, we wanted a modern farmhouse look and neither Jim nor I had ever done a modern farmhouse project on a split level house so the timing was perfect!